Consultation with Children and Young People with SEND

 - Involve SEND children with planning their own activities and encouraging them to share what they would like to learn and participate with including asking children about their strengths and aspirations evident on their support plans/short notes.

-- Consult with children with an EHC plan to ensure thier voice is heard through mystory/ through pupil voice about strenghts & areas of difficutlies, what they like/dislike about school, what they are good at/need to work on, what their aspirations are for now/future.
+- Consult with children with an EHC plan to ensure their voice is heard through mystory/ through pupil voice about strengths & areas of difficulties, what they like/dislike about school, what they are good at/need to work on, what their aspirations are for now/future.

-- Monitoring between SENCO and SEN pupils for pupil voice to be heard in conjuction with support and provision they access.
+- Monitoring between SENCO and SEN pupils for pupil voice to be heard in conjunction with support and provision they access.